Homepage > Crowd simulation > Team

 - Norman S. Jaklin.
 On Weighted Regions and Social Crowds: Autonomous-agent Navigation in Virtual Worlds.
 PhD Thesis.
 Utrecht University.
 18 April 2016.

 - Wouter G. van Toll.
 Navigation for Characters and Crowds in Complex Virtual Environments.
 PhD Thesis.
 Utrecht University.
 30 March 2017.

-I'm currently supervising the following PhD student:
+I've supervised the following PhD student:

 - Arne Hillebrand.
 Crowd simulation.

 Many pictures and movies on this website are made by them!

 List of supervised MSc theses